 For students accepted for classes in the fall semester, the housing deadline is April 15.
 Please contact the Housing Coordinator for further details.
 A Residential Handbook with a detailed outline of this policy is available.
 Studios and efficiencies are furnished.
-One-, two- and three-bedroom apartments are unfurnished.
-Students in apartments must supply dishes, silverware, linens and cooking utensils.
+One-, two-, and three-bedroom apartments are unfurnished.
+Students in apartments must supply dishes, silverware, linens, and cooking utensils.
 All inquiries about housing should be directed to the Housing Coordinator's office.

-Apartment Lease Rates (per month)
+Apartment Lease Rates (per month)\

-Efficiency \$512.00
+Efficiency \$522.00

 Studio

-One Bedroom \$590.00
+One Bedroom \$602.00

-Two Bedroom (small) \$663.00
+Two Bedroom (small) \$676.00

-Two Bedroom (large)
+Two Bedroom (large) \$695.00

 Three Bedroom

-includes heating, cooling, electricity and cable TV.
-Housing rates are subject to change annually:
+\ includes heating, cooling, electricity ,and cable TV, but not internet.
+Housing rates are subject to change annually.